Filtering and comparing customer groups

 When you send certain participant attribute keys to the platform for other reasons than to filter on, you can make them invisible.
 To do this, go to Touchpoint settings > Metadata keys.
 There are two options to get there:

-Step 1: From the home screen of your Hello Customer account, click on the Touchpoint settings icon below the touchpoint name:
+Option 1: From the home screen of your Hello Customer account, click on the Touchpoint settings icon below the touchpoint name:

 Option 2: